JeffersonLab/evio/README.md

 ### Cmake

+**Preferable to scons, cmake is the best way to compile evio.** Experience shows that cmake is simpler, more powerful and more complete than scons.
+If the disruptor library is not immediately accessible, cmake can automatically fetch and build it.
-Evio can also be compiled with cmake using the included CMakeLists.txt file.
+Cmake uses the included CMakeLists.txt file.

-To build the C and C++ libraries and executables on the Mac:
+To build the C and C++ libraries and executables, start with:

     cd <evio dir>
     mkdir build
     cd build

+At this point, several choices can be made.

+Evio will fetch and compile its own copy of the Disruptor if neither of the environmental variables pointing to an existing Disruptor repository, DISRUPTOR_CPP_DIR or DISRUPTOR_CPP_HOME, is defined.
+If an existing repository can be found, it will use the includes and libs found there.
+Simply do:

+    cmake ..

+To define the Disruptor location on the command line:

+    cmake .. -DDISRUPTOR_CPP_HOME=<dir> or
+    cmake .. -DDISRUPTOR_CPP_DIR=<dir>

+To force Disruptor to be used from an existing local directory:

+    cmake .. -DDISRUPTOR_ALLOW_FETCH=OFF -DDISRUPTOR_CPP_HOME=<dir>

+When using C++17 and later, #include <filesystem> can be used to access the routines in std::filesystem to deal with the local file system.
+This can be turned on by defining USE_FILESYSTEMLIB when running cmake.

-    cmake .. –DCMAKE_BUILD_TYPE=Release
+    cmake .. -DUSE_FILESYSTEMLIB=ON …
-    make

-If on Jefferson Lab's redhat 7 linux this will be:

-    cd <evio dir>
-    mkdir build
-    cd build
+In addition, one can create evioConfig.cmake during install.
+This allows users to simply use find_package(evio) in their CMake setups.

+If you happen to be building on an older version of linux, such as redhat 7, you’ll need to make sure your g++ is at least version 5.
+This may look like:

-    cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=/apps/gcc/5.3.0/bin/gcc -DCMAKE_CXX_COMPILER=/apps/gcc/5.3.0/bin/g++
+    cmake ..  -DCMAKE_C_COMPILER=/apps/gcc/5.3.0/bin/gcc
-    make
+              -DCMAKE_CXX_COMPILER=/apps/gcc/5.3.0/bin/g++ …

-To build only C code, place –DC_ONLY=1 on the cmake command line.
+To build only C code, place –DC_ONLY=1 on the cmake command line:

+    cmake .. -DC_ONLY=1 …

-In order to compile all the examples as well, place –DMAKE_EXAMPLES=1 on the cmake command line.
+To build all the examples as well as libs and programs, place –DMAKE_EXAMPLES=1 on the cmake command line.
-The above commands will place everything in the current _**build**_ directory and will keep generated files from mixing with the source and config files.

-In addition to a having a copy in the build directory, installing the library, binary and include files can be done by calling cmake in 2 ways:
+    cmake .. -DMAKE_EXAMPLES=1 …

+One can also define the directory in which to install the resulting libs, includes and executables upon compilation:

-    cmake .. –DCMAKE_BUILD_TYPE=Release –DCODA_INSTALL=<install dir>
+    cmake .. -DINSTALL=<my_installation_dir> …
-    make install

-or
+So, for compiling C++ code while fetching the Disruptor and making examples, one might do something like:

-    cmake .. –DCMAKE_BUILD_TYPE=Release
+    cmake .. -DMAKE_EXAMPLES=1

+The final step is to call make:

-    make install
+    make -j 4 install

-The first option explicitly sets the installation directory.
-The second option installs in the directory given in the CODA environmental variable.
-If neither are defined, an error is given.
-The libraries and executables are placed into the _**build/lib**_ and _**build/bin**_ subdirectories.
-When doing an install, they are also placed into the _**[install dir]/[arch]/lib**_ and _**bin**_ subdirectories (eg. Darwin-x86_64/lib).
-If cmake was run previously, remove the CMakeCache.txt file so new values are generated and used.

 To uninstall simply do:

 	make uninstall

 ------------------------------